Terms & Conditions

-(iii) A quotation remains open for acceptance until the date specified in the quotation, and if no date is specified, for 30 days from the date of the quotation.
+(iii) A quotation remains valid until the date specified in the quotation, and if no date is specified, for 30 days from the date of the quotation.

 (i) All Goods are sold and supplied by the Supplier to the Customer for the Price.

 (ii) The Price does not include the cost of delivering or transporting Goods to a Job Site.

 (iii) If the Customer requests the Supplier to deliver or transport the Goods to a Job Site, then without being under any obligation, the Supplier may agree do so, provided that the Customer shall pay the Supplier’s current delivery or transportation fees and the Supplier shall be entitled to choose the carrier for and manner of delivery or transport.

 (iv) The Supplier reserves the right to increase the Price if the Customer is, for any reason, unable or fails or refuses to take delivery of the Goods within 60 days from the date of the Order.
 Any such increase will be at the Supplier’s discretion having regard to all additional costs incurred by the Supplier as a result of the delay and in producing and delivering the Goods.

 (i) Orders from the Customer constitute an offer that must be accepted in writing by the supplier

 (ii) Any Order placed by the Customer with the Supplier for the supply of Goods shall identify the Goods and specify the required date for delivery

 (iii) The Customer may not vary, amend or cancel any Order accepted by the Supplier without the Supplier’s written consent.

 (iv) The Supplier may, despite providing a quotation and in its absolute discretion and for any reason, refuse to accept any Order that may be placed with it by the Customer.